rafraser/rafraser/site/static-content/pages/posts.md

   directory: post
 ---

-I'm trying to write more about stuff that I do.
-Hopefully some of it is interesting!
+I work on a lot of (hopefully) cool projects in my limited free time.
+Recently, I've started writing about some of them!